Matt-A-Bennett/vim-surround-funk/README.md

 let g:surround_funk_legal_func_name_chars = ['[A-Z]', '[a-z]', '_', '\.']
 ```

-But for python files, you would prefer to use parentheses instead of square
+But now suppose that for python files, you would prefer to use parentheses
-brackets, and not to have hot-switching.
-For tex files, you want curly braces,
+instead of square brackets, and not to have hot-switching.
+For tex files, you
-no hot-switching, and for function names to include a `\` character:
+want curly braces, no hot-switching, and for function names to include numbers
+again and also a `\`
+character:

 ```vim
 augroup surround_funk